YanzheL/llzw/docs/source/products.rst

-ca                  String    Certificate authority name certId              String    Qualification certificate id caFile              String    Certificate file hash value, this file should be uploaded first, and its type must be image or PDF valid               Boolean   Valid flag
+ca                  String    Certificate authority name certId              String    Qualification certificate id caFile              String    Certificate file hash value, this file should be uploaded first, and its type must be image or PDF category            String    Categories of this product, separated by dot. feature             String    Features.
+The content is defined by client's implementation. valid               Boolean   Valid flag
 ==================  ========  ==================================================================================================